Musculoskeletal Disorders & Work-Related Stress

 Recent statistical estimates, based on GB figures, suggest 15,000 cases of work related stress, anxiety and depression in Northern Ireland each year.

 Work-related stress is the adverse reaction people have to excessive pressures or other types of demand placed on them at work.
-Whilst the cause of stress can be multi-factoral, there are steps that employers can take to manage the impact of work related stress.
+Whilst the cause of stress can be multi-factorial, there are steps that employers can take to manage the impact of work related stress.

 Data indicates that the performance of individual employees and the organisation as a whole can be improved by effective management of the main risk factors for work-related stress.
 The management standards approach, developed by HSE, focuses on tackling work-related stress at an organisational level rather than individual cases.
 Individual risk factors associated with work related stress are considered within the management standards approach and include work demands, control, support, relationships, role and change.